escherba/python-metrohash/README.rst

 For incremental hashing, use ``CMetroHash64`` and ``CMetroHash128`` classes.
 Incremental hashing is associative and guarantees that any combination of input slices will result in the same final hash value.
+This is useful for processing large inputs and stream data.

 .. code-block:: python